 Dewbien Plummer

-Non-Executive Director and Member Responsible for Complaints
+Non-Executive Director and Member Responsible for Complaints, Eastend Homes

 Join our timely Solutions to Damp and Mould in Social Housing Digital Conference to hear from policymakers, senior housing professionals, and safety experts with practical advice to help prevent and resolve damp and mould.
 Gain clarity on the expectations from regulators and put your questions to our experts about the phased compliance framework for Awaab’s Law.